MUSIC CLIP - OSCAR PETERSON, “MOONGLOW”

 MUSIC - JUDY GARLAND, “IT’S A NEW WORLD”

 Judy Garland in 1954 with a song by Harold Arlen and Ira Gershwin.
 That was “It’s A New World,” from the film musical A Star Is Born, a song that is criminally underperformed.
 Before that, we heard Fred Astaire and Oscar Peterson with the Arthur Schwartz and Howard Dietz song “New Sun In The Sky.”
 That’s from the 1952 album The Astaire Story.
 And starting that set, Frank Sinatra and arranger Nelson Riddle in 1957 with “You Brought A New Kind Of Love To Me.”

 Well we’ve reached the end of our show on “beginnings.”
 One more piece before I go.
-I know many of us are happy to put 2020 behind us and start all over with a new year.
+The new year is a time for new resolutions.
+Now, for most of us, those resolutions don’t make it to February, but the changing of the calendar at least affords us the opportunity to dust ourselves up and start all over again.
 So the final piece this hour is a timeless take on that very topic.
 It originally comes from the pen of Jerome Kern and lyricist Dorothy Fields from the 1936 musical Swing Time.

 Here is a recording from 1962.
 This is Nat King Cole and pianist George Shearing with “Pick Yourself Up,” on Afterglow

 MUSIC - NAT KING COLE AND GEORGE SHEARING, “PICK YOURSELF UP”

 Nat King Cole and George Shearing in 1962 with an inspiring tune to start your new year, “Pick Yourself Up,” by Jerome Kern and Dorothy Fields.

 Happy New Year, and thanks for tuning in to this edition of Afterglow.

 MUSIC CLIP - GEORGE SHEARING, “PICK YOURSELF UP”